safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Bootstrapping the network.
 A concern for peer to peer networks is how to initially find other peers.
 This introduces a single point of failure and control.
 Bitcoin used IRC, safe uses either the last known set of nodes it connected to, or falls back to a hardcoded list.

 Quirks of the genesis block.
 Are there any quirks to starting the SAFE Network?
 Not especially.
 There's no time-factor in the SAFE Network, so the idea of genesis is far less relevant.
 This is also true of not having blocks; sequential ordering doesn't matter in the SAFE Network, despite being a critical component in the operation of bitcoin and the blockchain.

-There is one quirk: consider that 'safecoin can only be mined by storing data' but 'storing data requires safecoin'.
-How can this chicken and egg problem be solved?
-There's a proposal which can be read in the section titled [bootstrap with clients](https://github.com/maidsafe/rfcs/blob/cd47937ebf053e90bde20f18eced2866854e8234/text/0012-safecoin-implementation/0012-safecoin-implementation.md#bootstrap-with-clients) in the safecoin implementation rfc.

 [Back to Table Of Contents](#genesis-block_toc)